mesayusriana12/bts-be-node/README.md

 # BTS.id Backend Test Node.js

-This is a test for the backend developer position at Orderfaz.
+This is a test for the backend developer position at BTS.id.
 The test is to create a RESTful API using Node.js and Express.js.

 ## Technologies